akenall/Open-Contributorship-Badges/Build-and-Infrastructure.md

 Before starting to work out a workflow, what pieces are we working with?
 Much architecture currently exists.
 What is it capable of?

+Some architecture has briefly been brainstormed below, but a more thorough list exists in [this Google Doc](https://docs.google.com/spreadsheet/ccc?key=0AsHml-k4XnX7dHJQSDBrdUphYlprc1N0N09KMzFzckE&usp=drive_web#gid=0), pointed out by Billy Meinke.
+It might be worth adding to the Google Doc.

 ### Mozilla Badges Architecture (40min)

 [**BadgeLab.**](http://badgelab.herokuapp.com/)